filip-tichanek/CovidTimeRTX/README.md

 This page shows an HTML report (with tables and figures) as well as raw R code (.qmd file).

-To explore the report, download the html file and open it in your browser.
-You can download it by clicking on the file and then clicking on 'download raw file' (icon for downloading on the right)
+To explore the report, see https://filip-tichanek.github.io/CovidTimeRTX/

 ### Authors and affiliations